Convective-Scale Data Assimilation and Nowcasting

 A major challenge is to exploit available observations, especially high resolution ground and satellite based remote sensing, to describe the initial conditions for the nowcasts using data assimilation.

-At JCMM a 1.5km resolution NWP-based hourly nowcasting system producing forecasts from 0 to 7 hours is being developed to use surface observations, radar radial Doppler winds, reflectivity and refractivity data, Meteosat satellite imagery, wind profiler, GPS and aircraft data using 3D-Var and 4D-Var data assimilation methods.
-The forecasts must be available very quickly after the time of the observations which is challenging not only for the data assimilation and NWP systems but also for transmission and pre-processing of the observations.
+At MetOffice@Reading a 1.5km resolution NWP-based hourly nowcasting system producing forecasts from 0 to 7 hours was developed to use surface observations, radar radial Doppler winds, radar derived surface rain rates, Meteosat satellite imagery, wind profiler, GPS and aircraft data using 3DVAR and 4DVAR data assimilation methods.
+Nowcast forecasts have to be available very quickly after the time of the observations which is challenging not only for the data assimilation and NWP systems but also for transmission and pre-processing of the observations.
+A system known as the The Nowcasting Demonstration Project for the London 2012 Olympic and Paralympic Games was run in real-time from March 2012-April 2013 and work has now transferred to the Convective-Scale Data Assimilation, based in Exeter, to produce an operational system for the whole UK